sbu-test-lab/jtetris/README.md

   ## Build and Run
   The project has no dependeny and can be compiled and run on Java 6+.
-  Compile and run the main method in `GameLuncher` class.
+  Compile the project and run the main method in `GameLuncher` class.
-  The screenshots of the program is in the below.
+  The snapshot of the running program is in the below.
        <br/>
           ![Screenshot](docs/tetris-screen-shot.png)